ALTree/bio-ensembl-rest/README.md

 ### version-specific issues

+* On jruby-1.7, methods in the ComparativeGenomics module fail if called with `response: ruby`, due to a C dependency in the 'bio' gem.

-* On jruby, methods in the ComparativeGenomics module fail if called with `response: ruby`, due to a C dependency in the 'bio' gem.
+* On rubinius, methods in the ComparativeGenomics module fail if called with `response: ruby`, due to a C dependency in the 'bio' gem.